leduc32451/leduc32451/README.md

-Hello there👋, my name is Lê Anh Đức
+Hello there👋, my name is Lê Anh Đức.<br>
-I'm a 3rd-year student from University of Engineering anh Technology, Vietnam National University.
+I'm a 3rd-year student from University of Engineering anh Technology, Vietnam National University.<br>
 First time I have come to Github just for finding some references for my projects.
-However, now I realize Github is a great environment is a great environment to train myself for the future career.
+However, now I realize Github is a great environment is a great environment to train myself for the future career.<br>
-My major is Computer Engineering, and I'm pursuing to become an Embedded Engineer.
+My major is Computer Engineering, and I'm pursuing to become an Embedded Engineer. <br>
 <!-- But I'm confused that what kind of Embedded Engineering for me.
 - More specific goals, easier progress🌱.
 Embedded System Development: